kohler/hotcrp/devel/manual/oauth.md

 HotCRP’s page component `"signin/form/oauth"` renders a button for each defined provider.
 Clicking on that button redirects to `SITEURL/oauth?authtype=NAME`.
-That page initiates an OAuth 2 implicit authentication flow by choosing a random token, recording it, and redirecting the user to the specified `auth_uri` with appropriate parameters.
+That page initiates an OAuth 2 authorization code flow by choosing a random token, recording it, and redirecting the user to the specified `auth_uri` with appropriate parameters.
 When the user completes their authentication request, the provider redirects back to HotCRP via the `redirect_uri`.
 HotCRP contacts the provider’s `token_uri` with the provided parameters via an HTTP `POST` request with `application/x-www-form-urlencoded` content.
 HotCRP then validates the returned JWT and uses its included `email` to authenticate the user.